 We use your credit report to check if what you have told us about your financial history is correct.

 - if available, your repayment history on any loans and your default history

 - any payment defaults reported by service providers such as telcos and energy companies

-- whether there are any Court judgements against you
+- whether there are any Court judgments against you

 - whether you are, or have recently been, a bankrupt

 - whether you have committed any serious credit infringements.

 Your credit report will usually only contain information from the past 5 years.
 It may contain information from up to the past 7 years if you have committed a serious credit infringement.